Mohs Micrographic Surgery

 contact-us-today

-How Does Mohs Surgery Work?
+How Does Mohs Micrographic Surgery Work?

-The University of Wisconsin’s Dr. Frederick Mohs developed Mohs surgery in the 1930s, creating a procedure that involves several specific steps for removing cancer cells without harming the healthy, surrounding tissue.
+The University of Wisconsin’s Dr. Frederick Mohs first developed Mohs surgery in the 1930s, creating a procedure that involves several specific steps for removing cancer cells without harming the healthy, surrounding tissue.

 Discover the incredibly efficient and effective steps involved in Mohs surgery at the Little Rock area’s Dermatology Group of Arkansas.